Vascular dementia

 Key facts

-• Symptoms can include problems with reasoning, planning, memory and thinking.
+- Symptoms of vascular dementia can include problems with reasoning, planning, memory and thinking.

-• While there is no cure, there are treatments available for vascular dementia.
+- While there is no cure for vascular dementia, there are treatments available to help slow the decline.

-• You can help prevent vascular dementia by maintaining a healthy lifestyle, including healthy eating, adequate physical activity and not smoking.
+- You can help prevent vascular dementia by treating high blood pressure, cholesterol and diabetes, and maintaining a healthy lifestyle, including not smoking.

 What is vascular dementia?